So, you’re considering a podcast for your business (and want to know the cost)? Smart move.

 When asked how much help should a business get when starting a podcast, marketer and podcaster Andy Baldacci said, “When it comes down to how much should (a business) do themselves, the answer is as little as they possibly can… the more budget you have, the less you should do.”

 Full production is like hiring your own podcast-specific CMO or marketing specialist.
 Orbit Media produced another study that highlighted that a marketer’s salary ranges from $3,896 to $13,594 per month.
 And that’s for a single person!
-When you hire an agency like ours, you are receiving a team of specialists to run your podcast-driven content strategy.
+When you hire an agency like ours, you are receiving a team of specialists to grow your podcast audience (as well as produce it).

 Sure, you can have someone in-house to do the work or hire a virtual assistant but you’ll need to pay them a fair wage to complete those tasks.
 You’ll want to factor in the time it takes to train a person and the time they will be pulled away from what they should be doing.
 Hiring inexperienced people will always cost you more in the long-run.